Types of civil contracts and their application

 An example of such a contract is a consultancy contract.
 On the one hand, we have an expert who is expected to perform some legal advice, and on the other hand, we have the person who hired him for a certain fee.
 It is important to note that in this type of agreement, nowhere is an absolute end result mentioned and no guarantee is given as to the quality of the service performed.

 This type of civil contract is concluded between the owner of an enterprise and an authorised person (procurator).
-This entitles the procurator to perform all acts and transactions related to the exercise of the commercial activity of the enterprise.
-But the proxy cannot make corporate changes to the structures of the organization.
+It entitles the procurator to perform all actions and transactions related to the exercise of the enterprise’s commercial activity.
+But the authorised person cannot make corporate changes to the structures of the organisation.

-The Procurator Fiscal is also entitled to authorise other persons to carry out certain activities, but may not appoint other Procurators Fiscal.
+The procurator is also entitled to authorise other persons to carry out certain activities, but may not appoint other procurators.

-Payment is negotiable, and may be fixed per month, or a percentage of the contracted post.
-The contract can be fixed term or perpetual, with termination occurring by the owner and recorded in the commercial register.
+Payment is negotiable, and may be fixed per month, or as a percentage of the executed transaction.
+The contract may be either with a definite duration or with an indefinite duration, with termination being made by the owner and entered in the commercial register.

 Specifics - types of civil contracts